Bryan van Pottelsberghe de la Potterie

 Currently, what may be considered as a European Constitution consists of a series of major treaties.
 The treaties are considered primary law.
 The date of signing varies from the date a particular treaty came into effect, as a treaty must be ratified by each member state before it becomes law.
 Following below, in chronological order from most recent to latest, are links to the major treaties.
-Many of the following treaties are excerpted from the European Union website.
+Many of the following treaties are excerpted from the treaties portion of the Europa website.

 - Lisbon Treaty—The path to the final version of this document was a rocky one.
 Beginning in 2002, attempts were made to create a constitution-like document for the Union encapsulating the spirit of the treaties entered into by its members.
 By 2004, agreement was reached on a final version which was to have been ratified by all Member States under their respective constitutional processes.
 Following rejection of the constitution in France and the Netherlands, EU governing bodies requested a pause in the process of ratification and planned further disscussions for 2006.
 In 2009 the new Lisbon Treaty was finally approved by all EU member countries and set to go into effect on January 1, 2010 (it may become effective on December 1, 2009 if the final country to ratify, the Czech Republic, submits its document to Rome in November 2009).

 - The Treaty of Nice—Signed in February 2001, the treaty made reforms to the European Union's institutions.
 With the impending enlargement of the European Union from a number of Baltic and Eastern European states, institutional adaptations were necessary for effective governance of the Union.
 This was accomplished by amending previous treaties.

 - The Amsterdam Treaty—Signed in October 1997, the treaty that emerged touched upon many economic and social issues impacting the Union but failed to restructure the political organization as would be needed with the arrival of new states.